openmrs/openmrs-standalone/readme.txt

 									 log file.
 Not to run out of memory, the text area displayed logs are trimmed, starting with the oldest, in order not to exceeed 1,000 characters.

-splashscreen.gif					 This is the splash screen displayed on startup.
-It can be any .gif as long as the name remains
+splashscreen-loading.png			 This is the splash screen displayed on startup.
+It can be any .png as long as the name remains
 									 the same because it is hardcoded in the application.